New call-to-action

 An example of a Chemiluminescent reaction

 Luminol + hydrogen peroxide produces oxidized luminol in a high energy state, which releases light as it relaxes to a more stable energy state.
-The amount of light released can be increased up to 1000 fold with the addition of HRP and a substrate such as lodophenol, which produces a high energy phenolate radical intermediate.
+The amount of light released can be increased up to 1000 fold with the addition of HRP and a substrate such as iodophenol, which produces a high energy phenolate radical intermediate.

 Chemiluminescent reactions in magnetic IVD assays

-Through sandwich hybridization techniques, a chemiluminescent enzyme such as HRP or AP can be attached to atarget molecule or nucleic acid and a magnetic particle.
+Through sandwich hybridization techniques, a chemiluminescent enzyme such as HRP or AP can be attached to a target molecule or nucleic acid and a magnetic particle.
 Following magnetic separation the presence or absence of the target can be evaluated by adding the chemiluminescent substrate and measuring the amount of light produced.
 If the target molecule was present in the sample there will be light due to the chemiluminescent reaction.
 If the target molecule was not present in the sample then no reaction will occur and no light will be produced.
 This measure can be quantitative if standard curves are used.

 Instruments for Chemiluminescence and fluorescence

 In order to gain information from a chemiluminescent or fluorescent reaction, one must have a proper method of detection.
 Fluorescence is more complicated because unlike chemiluminescence it requires an external excitation source.
 Fluorescence instruments are called fluorometers or fluorescence spectrophotometers.
 These instruments will start with a light source, such as a xenon arc lamp, which goes through a filter to select for the correct excitation wavelength for your sample.
 Light emitted from your sample will then go through another filter for a specific wavelength for your emission and finally a detector.
-Fluorescence detection is done at an angle to avoid capturing the excitation light.
-In fluorescence the emitted light will go in all directions and you can capture it at an angle while excitation light can be detected by another detector.
-The change is described by “stokes shift” and visualized as peaks in fluorometer devices.

 New Call-to-action